mengleih/cv/content/authors/admin/_index.md

 education:
   courses:
   - course: PhD in Electronical and Computer Engineering
-    institution: The University of British Columbia
+    institution: The University of British Columbia, Vancouver, British Columbia
     year: 2019
   - course: BSc in New Energy Science and Technology
-    institution: The Chinese University of Hong Kong
+    institution: The Chinese University of Hong Kong, Shenzhen
-    year: 2015
+    year: 2015-2019

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons